Chart Color Schemes

 Gunbalanya features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 83.8% of all households, including 44.5% couples with children, 18.1% couples without children, and 20.7% single parent families.
-Non-family households account for the remaining 16.2%, with lone person households at 13.7% and group households comprising 0%.
-The median household size is 4.6 people, larger than the Rest of NT average of 3.5.
+Non-family households comprise the remaining 16.2%, with lone person households at 13.7% and group households at 0%.
+The median household size is 4.6 people, which is larger than the Rest of NT average of 3.5.

 Frequently Asked Questions - Households